Zongid/MachineLearningSpecialization2023/Course1/SupervisedMachineLearning.md

 + Apply regularization

 My Answer: A, C, D $\checkmark[ChatGPT]$

+> [!check] Correct
+>
+> + A If the model trains on the more relevant features, and not on the less useful features, it may generalize better to new examples.
+> + C If the model trains on more data, it may generalize better to new examples.
+> + D Regularization is used to reduce overfitting.

 2. You fit logistic regression with polynomial features to a dataset, and your model looks like this